 Projects can range from small face-lifts to large overhauls.
 Choose a vendor that matches the skills you need for your project.
 A list of vendors that have agreed to Duke’s hosting, web, security and accessibility guidelines as well as fulfilled appropriate procurement documentation can be found here.

 Communications projects of a sizable scope should solicit multiple bids.
 If an internal resource for the work exists, you should request a bid from that area.
-For example, if you are completing a web redesign a bid should be obtained from Duke Web Services.
-We should make every effort to keep Duke money in-house whenever possible.
+For example, if you are completing a web redesign, a bid should be obtained from Duke Web Services.
+We should make every effort to keep Duke work in house whenever possible.

 • Clients should develop a scope document.
 This should be no longer than 3 – 5 pages and should include the project objective, audience, timeframe and a range of costs. (ex. $10-15k) This should NEVER represent your entire budget.